 ESSENTIALS CONTINUED Sunscreen At least an SPF of 30+, zinc-based is preferred.
 Small travel-size tubes are recommended so you can put them in a close-by pocket for easy access.
 Examples: ZBlok 45, 2oz containers are a nice size.
 Buy Own Lip Balm Make sure if is SPF Rated.
 Example: Blistex Gold Five Star Protection SPF 30 Buy Own Personal First Aid Kit Band aids Blister Treatment Prescription Drugs Ibuprofen, etc If you wear contacts, make sure you have spares if you can't see without them Buy Own Repair Kit Inflatable sleeping pad patch kit Duct tape (can be wrapped around trekking pole or water bottle.
 Gorilla Tape tends to be the best brand for the mountains).
-Zip ties 6-10ft of 3mm accessory cord 2 trash bags that are big enough to line the inside of your pack with ☐ Buy ☐ Own OTHER OPTIONAL ITEMS These items are not required, although many are nice "luxury" items that can make your expedition more enjoyable.
-Remember that a few ounces here and there add up to extra pounds on your back and knees during your expedition.
-Buy Own These items are not required, although many are nice "luxury" items that can make your expedition more enjoyable.
-Remember that a few ounces here and there add up to extra These items are not required, although many are nice "luxury" items that can make your expedition more enjoyable.
-Remember that a few ounces here and there add up to extra pounds on your back and knees during your expedition.
+Zip ties 6-10ft of 3mm accessory cord 2 trash bags that are big enough to line the inside of your pack with Buy Own OTHER OPTIONAL ITEMS These items are not required, although many are nice "luxury" items that can make your expedition more enjoyable.
+Remember that a few ounces here and there add up to extra pounds on your back and knees during your expedition. , , , , , , , , , , , , , , , , , , , , Buy Own pounds on your back and knees during your expedition.
 Gaia Navigation App Optional smartphone app.
 Please have the Mt.
-Baker (all aspects) maps downloaded prior to Own These items are not required, although many are nice "luxury" items that can make your expedition more enjoyable.
-Remember that a few ounces here and there add up to extra pounds on your back and knees during your expedition.
-Gaia Navigation App Optional smartphone app.
+Baker (all aspects) maps downloaded prior to Gaia Navigation App Optional smartphone app.
 Please have the Mt.
 Baker (all aspects) maps downloaded prior to the start of your course.
 Map and Compass Map should be of Mt.
 Baker Area (Preferably Green Trails Maps #13SX).
 The compass must have a declination adjustment.
-NOTE: All 2 items are available together in a bundle or sold separately at the Equipment Shop Own Buy Own Buy Buy
+NOTE: All 2 items are available together in a bundle or sold separately at the Equipment Shop Own Buy

-OTHER ITEMS CONTINUED Goggles (Optional) Optional for April to early May and not needed later in the season.
-These are used in high winds or heavy rain and can serve as a backup to your glacier glasses.
-Look for UVA/UVB protection and a lighter lens is recommended for better visibility in flat light.
-Do not plan to use goggles as sunglasses over your prescription glasses, as it is difficult to see and manage your harness and equipment with goggles on.
-We recommend the "over the glasses" sunglasses from the company Cocoon.
-Buy Own Pee Bottle Used at night or when the weather is poor so you don't have to get out of your tent.
+OTHER ITEMS CONTINUED Pee Bottle Used at night or when the weather is poor so you don't have to get out of your tent.
 A 32oz or larger capacity is strongly recommended.
 Many guides use a bladder instead of a bottle to increase capacity.
-Example: Hydrapak Seeker 2L, Collapsible 48oz Nalgene Buy Own Entertainment Books, games, cards, music player, kindle, etc. For evenings or rainy days in the tent.
-Buy Own Portable Charging Device Phone charger, battery pack, or solar panel.
+Example: Hydrapak Seeker 2L, Collapsible 48oz Nalgene ☐ Buy ☐ Own Portable Charging Device Phone charger, battery pack, or solar panel.
 You are responsible for your alarm clock each morning.
 If you are going to use your phone, be sure you have enough power to accommodate this.
 NOTE: Solar panels should only be used to charge battery packs.
 Battery packs should be used to charge devices.
-Inappropriate use of a solar charger could lead to the depletion of a device's power.
-Buy Own Ear Plugs For defense against snoring and high winds.
-Buy Own Insect Repellent Biting insects such as mosquitoes and blackflies can be prevalent during different times of the season depending on conditions and location.
+Inappropriate use of a solar charger could lead to the depletion of a device's power. ☐ Buy ☐ Own Ear Plugs For defense against snoring and high winds.
+Buy Insect Repellent Biting insects such as mosquitoes and blackflies can be prevalent during different times of the season depending on conditions and location.
 This is a nice item to have just in case.
 Sometimes even a headnet is a nice item to have.
 Buy Own Camera Phone cameras or small point-and-shoot cameras are preferred.
 SLR cameras are not recommended due to their size and bulk.
 Buy Own Comfortable Clothing and Footwear Breathable footwear - like flip flops - as well as some comfortable cotton clothing can be nice to change into after you get back to the van.
-Buy Car Charger Consider bringing an extra battery pack as well, having a lot of people using car charger cables is difficult.
-Buy Own
+Buy Own Car Charger Consider bringing an extra battery pack as well, having a lot of people using car charger cables is difficult.
+Buy Own Ice Axe, Helmet, Crampons: Optional Dependent on the time of year and location chosen to run the program.
+Some trails cross snowfields and the use of an ice axe, helmet, and crampons may be required.
+This equipment can be rented from our shop the morning of your first day.
+Buy Own Rent